 When you think of major coffee countries, odds are that Vietnam does not jump to your mind.
 Yet in recent years, Vietnam has shot up through the world’s coffee exporting ranks, now second only to Brazil in tons of coffee exported nationally.
 This rapid rise from utter anonymity in the coffee-producing world to its current exporting prowess has put the country at the center of a global economic controversy, as countries from Colombia to Tanzania blame Vietnam for contributing to the swell of coffee supply and plummeting prices.
 No small fact, considering that coffee is the world’s second-most widely traded commodity, second only to petroleum, according to TechnoServe.

-Vietnam’s recent ascent in the coffee-growing world is not its first foray in the trade.
+Vietnam’s recent ascent into the coffee-growing world is not its first foray into the trade.
 Before the Vietnam war, it was a “major exporter,” according to Scott Wilson of the Washington Post.
-French colonists introduced coffee to the country’s central highlands region late in the 19th Century, and this proved to be a fertile are for growing coffee.
+French colonists introduced coffee to the country’s central highlands region late in the 19th Century, and this proved to be a fertile area for growing coffee.
 Between the many years of war on its soil and the Communist government has ruled since, Vietnamese coffee exporting prowess became a thing of the past until the early 1980s, when it quietly reentered the global coffee market.

 Vietnam’s coffee output nearly tripled in four years, rising from 3,938 60 Kg bags of coffee exported in 1995 to 11,264 60 Kg bags in 1999, according to CoffeeResearch.org.

 While by no means the only source of the global market flood, Vietnam has played a major role in the increase of global coffee supply, and the markets have taken notice.
-Prices of robusta coffee have plummeted in the 21st century – trading at U.S. $.054 per pound on the New York market in January 2000, robusta’s value had fallen nearly in half by March 2001, down to U.S. $.031 per pound, according to CoffeeResearch.org.
-By May 2001, the International Coffee Association held a conference dedicated in part to addressing “the critical situation of the present world coffee market.”
+Prices of robusta coffee have plummeted in the 21st century – trading in the U.S. at $.054 per pound on the New York market in January 2000, robusta’s value had fallen nearly in half by March 2001, down to the U.S. $.031 per pound, according to CoffeeResearch.org.
+By May 2001, the International Coffee Association held a conference dedicated in part to address “the critical situation of the present world coffee market.”

 It is not only Vietnam’s economic rivals in the global market that have been impacted – Vietnam finds itself reeling from the repercussions of its hyperinflated coffee output.
 A press release from the Vietnamese Embassy to the U.S. says that in just over two years, the country’s coffee export prices had fallen 57 percent in the world market, and estimates that Vietnam’s farmers have lost a collective total of VND 15 billion from the decline in coffee and rice prices.